Welcome House Ministry

 When you’re ready to continue the conversation and explore how to get started, contact Marc and Kim Wyatt, CBF field personnel, at email@example.com.

-Welcome House Community Network in North Carolina
+Welcome House Community Network Grants

-Raleigh – In Raleigh, Welcome House is a five-bedroom, three full-bathroom house owned by Crabtree Valley Baptist Church.
-The house has bed space for 12 persons.
+WHR is a five-bedroom, three-full-bathroom house owned by Crabtree Valley Baptist Church (CVBC), which has bed space for 12 persons.
+It is not zoned as a shelter but is a guest house of CVBC.
+There is no sign identifying the ministry.
+All guests are referrals from local agency partners, churches and mosques.
 The current location is the third since beginning November 2015.
-We have hosted over 275 guests at Welcome House to date.
+We have hosted over 400 guests at Welcome House to date.